 Blue Earth Consultants conducted an evaluation of the Gordon and Betty Moore Foundation’s (Moore Foundation) San Francisco Bay Area Conservation Program (BACP).
 Specifically, we assessed the effectiveness of current stewardship activities and critical stewardship needs on 47 Moore Foundation- land protection grants with a total of 105 protected area, conservation easement, and restoration sites.
 We also evaluated the impact of funding spent on 36 enabling intervention grants (i.e., grants that support collaboration, research, and capacity building to advance protection and conservation of Bay Area habitats), with in-depth analysis of seven case studies.
 Blue Earth Consultants conducted web-based research; a thorough review of grantee documents; online surveys; in-person site visits and interviews, and quantitative and qualitative data analysis to inform our assessment and recommendations.
 Click here to view: SUMMARY San Francisco Bay Area Conservation External Evaluation: Assessing Stewardship Outcomes and Project Impact

-Blue Earth Consultants is assisting University of California (UC) Davis in advancing a new Marine Sciences Institute (CMSI) and Bodega Marine Laboratory (BML) initiative (the CMSI/BML Initiative) focused on promoting long-term partnerships across multiple schools and disciplines, and cross-collaboration of its prestigious CMSI and BML.
+Blue Earth Consultants assisted University of California (UC) Davis in advancing a new Marine Sciences Institute (CMSI) and Bodega Marine Laboratory (BML) initiative (the CMSI/BML Initiative) focused on promoting long-term partnerships across multiple schools and disciplines, and cross-collaboration of its prestigious CMSI and BML.
 These partnerships will address the economic, ecological, and social challenges of the rapidly changing land-sea interface.
-To support this effort, Blue Earth Consultants is performing research and developing a strategic business plan and revenue model that provide a road map for the CMSI/BML Initiative moving forward.
-Blue Earth Consultants is conducting case study research on existing university partnership models, researching the competitive landscape of multi/interdisciplinary university partnerships and the market for such efforts, and developing a database and memo describing potential aligned donors for the initiative.
-To gather this information, Blue Earth Consultants will perform web-based research, draw from our existing academic and donor databases, convene focus groups, administer online surveys, and perform individual phone interviews.
-We will present findings to CMSI/BML leadership and from this research we will develop a straw proposal of potential strategic goals and objectives, a governance and revenue model, and innovative opportunities to pursue.
-We will hold an in-person meeting with CMSI/BML leadership to refine and finalize the strategic plan and organizational elements, and then develop a strategic business plan, including a 30-year vision and strategy and 5-year business plan.
+To support this effort, Blue Earth Consultants performed research and developed a strategic business plan and revenue model that provided a road map for the CMSI/BML Initiative moving forward.
+Blue Earth Consultants conducted case study research on existing university partnership models, researched the competitive landscape of multi/interdisciplinary university partnerships and the market for such efforts, and developed a database and memo describing potential aligned donors for the initiative.
+To gather this information, Blue Earth Consultants performed web-based research, drew from our existing academic and donor databases, convened focus groups, administered online surveys, and performed individual phone interviews.
+We presented findings to CMSI/BML leadership and from this research we developed a straw proposal of potential strategic goals and objectives, a governance and revenue model, and innovative opportunities to pursue.
+We held an in-person meeting with CMSI/BML leadership to refine and finalize the strategic plan and organizational elements, and then developed a strategic business plan, including a 30-year vision and strategy and 5-year business plan.

 As the implementing partner of Coastal Quest and with the support of California Department of Fish and Wildlife (CDFW), Blue Earth Consultants provided capacity to CDFW to assist with facilitating a process to develop an operations strategy for SWAP 2015 and support continued interagency collaboration to aid implementation of SWAP 2015’s goal of enhancing the viability of ecosystems.
 The strategic plan consists of launching and executing a SWAP initiative, which includes implementation objectives, governance and staffing arrangements, and grant/project selection criteria development, and a plan for pilot testing a new partnership approach, and donor partner assessment.